Pressed on his election lies, former President Trump cuts NPR interview short

 As he does with any information or person he doesn't like or disagrees with, Trump dismissed the findings in the NPR interview.

-Trump repeated a number of false claims about voting systems in the U.S. in the interview, including that the discredited GOP-led ballot review in Arizona showed evidence of malfeasance — despite the fact that it also reaffirmed Biden's victory.
+In the interview, Trump repeated a number of false claims about voting systems in the U.S., including that the discredited GOP-led ballot review in Arizona showed evidence of malfeasance — despite the fact that it also reaffirmed Biden's victory.

 Republican officials in Maricopa County, however, debunked the characterizations of Trump and his allies in a 93-page rebuttal issued last week.